The Ekphrastic Review

 0 Comments

 Teaching the Ekphrastic Sex workshop for The Ekphrastic Review was an adventure!
 It was created with the always brilliant Lorette Luzajic, who helped to turn an idea into reality.
 Such fun to share my process with the workshop participants, and to listen to the remarkable work they produced.
 The feedback was overwhelmingly positive.
 It was an honour to judge the Ekphrastic Sex Poem/Flash Contest.
-So many sexy submissions, it was hard to choose the winners.
+So many sexy submissions, it was hard to choose the winner.
 To me, just being brave enough to put erotic words on paper is a real step forward.
 I applaud them all!

 Alexis Rhone Fancher